autokey/autokey/GitHub-Cheat-Sheet.md

 *TODO: An alternative may be to run `autokey/debian/build.sh` to build the **.deb** files, but I'm thinking that will be run automatically when following the steps above.
 I'll update this once I do a successful build.*

 #### Local - update a clone
-If you have a clone of your repository on your local system and you make a change to it on GitHub, you can update your clone with this command: `git fetch`
+If you have a clone of your repository on your local system and you make a change to it on GitHub, you can update your clone with this command inside of a terminal window in the clone's directory: `git fetch`

 ******************************************************************************************************************************